patricklubach/reviewer-action/README.md

 ## Test locally

 To test the action locally, first install [`act`](https://github.com/nektos/act).
-Then you need to update the `event.json` file to match an already open pull request.
+Then you need to create a `event.json` file to match an already open pull request.
+For more information see [act documentation](https://nektosact.com/usage/index.html#skipping-jobs).
 Afterwards you can simply run:

 ```bash
 npm run test:local